syncfusion-content/winui-docs/winui/Scheduler/Date-Navigations.md

 title: Date Navigations in WinUI Scheduler control | Syncfusion
 description: Learn here all about Date Navigations feature of Syncfusion WinUI Scheduler(SfScheduler) control and more.
 platform: winui
-control: Scheduler
+control: SfScheduler
 documentation: ug
 ---

-# Date Navigations in WinUI Scheduler
+# Date Navigations in WinUI Scheduler (SfScheduler)

 ## Range for visible dates